craigbarnes/lua-gumbo/doc/api.md

 DOM API
 =======

-The `parse` and `parseFile` functions both return a [`Document`] node, containing a tree of [descendant] nodes.
-The structure and API of this tree mostly conforms to the [DOM] Level 4 Core specification, with the following (intentional) exceptions:
+The lua-gumbo DOM API mostly follows the [DOM] Level 4 Core specification, with the following (intentional) exceptions:

 * `DOMString` types are encoded as UTF-8 instead of UTF-16.
 * Lists begin at index 1 instead of 0.